Analytic versus Combinatorial in Free Probability (16w5025)

 Dan Voiculescu (University of California, Berkeley)

 It has also turned out in recent years that free probability is quite attractive and promising for young people.
 There are a lot of interesting problems on a level accessible to graduate students and postdoctoral fellows.
-Actually, quite a bit of the progress mentioned in Section 2 was achieved by PhD students or young postdocs (like Brannan, Male, Freslon, Lemeux, Charlesworth, Nelson, Skoufranis, Raum, Ulrich, Weber).
-We want to continue this trend and in particular include young people in the programme of the workshop.
+Actually, quite a bit of the recent progress in the subject was achieved by PhD students or young postdocs (like Brannan, Male, Freslon, Lemeux, Charlesworth, Nelson, Skoufranis, Raum, Ulrich, Weber).
+With this meeting we will continue this trend and in particular include also young people in the programme of the workshop.